wilsonte-umich/mdi-suite-template/shiny/shared/README.md

 shared components from your tool suite when building their own apps.

-All apps within a tool suite are expected to have been adjusted for any changes made within the shared components.
-You may wish to advance the version of your apps to reflect this change, most likely as a patch.
+All apps within a tool suite are expected to have been adjusted for any changes made within its shared components.
+You should advance the version of your apps to reflect this change, most likely as a patch.